Mauro Di Pasquale: Diet

 Di Pasquale is an advocate of low-carbohydrate dieting.
 He has authored The Anabolic Diet (1995) which advocates a cyclic ketogenic diet (CKD).
 His diet was also called "The Pork Chop Diet".

 Powerlifting

-Di Pasquale is a multiple time national and world champion in the sport of powerlifting.
-Di Pasquale won the IPF World Powerlifting Championships in 1976, and the IPF World Games in 1981.

-Di Pasquale was an eight-time Canadian champion, and two-time Pan American and North American champion.
-He was also the first Canadian powerlifter to become a World Champion and first Canadian powerlifter to total 10 times bodyweight in any weight class.
-Di Pasquale is the only Canadian to ever total ten times bodyweight in two weight classes.
+Di Pasquale won the IPF World Powerlifting Championships in 1976, as well as the IPF World Games in 1981.
+He is also an eight-time Canadian champion, two-time Pan American and one-time North American champion.
+He is also the first Canadian powerlifter to become a World Champion and first Canadian powerlifter to total ten times their own bodyweight in any weight class.
+Di Pasquale is the only Canadian to ever total ten times their own bodyweight in two weight classes.